 Under the Tax Act, income tax payable by an individual (including most trusts) is the greater of an alternative minimum tax and the tax otherwise determined.
 In calculating taxable income for the purpose of computing the alternative minimum tax, certain deductions and credits otherwise available are disallowed and certain amounts not otherwise included, such as 80% of net capital gains, are included.
-Disallowed items in respect of a Limited Partner who is an individual include deductions claimed by the Limited Partner in respect of the Limited Partner's share of Eligible Expenditures (and other expenses and losses) incurred and allocated by the Partnership in a particular fiscal period thereof to the extent such deductions exceed the Limited Partner's share of the Partnership's income.
+Disallowed items in respect of an Oil & Gas Royalty Income Class Limited Partner who is an individual include deductions claimed by the Oil & Gas Royalty Income Class Limited Partner in respect of the Oil & Gas Royalty Income Class Limited Partner's share of Eligible Expenditures (and other expenses and losses) incurred and allocated by the Partnership in a particular fiscal period thereof to the extent such deductions exceed the Oil & Gas Royalty Income Class Limited Partner's share of the Partnership's income.
 In computing adjusted taxable income for alternative minimum tax purposes, an exemption of \$40,000 is allowed to a taxpayer who is an individual, other than most inter vivos trusts.
 The current federal rate of minimum tax is 15%.
-Whether and to what extent the tax liability of a particular Limited Partner will be increased as a result of the application of the alternative minimum tax rules will depend on the amount of the Limited Partner's income, the sources from which it is derived, and the nature and amounts of any deductions he or she claims.
+Whether and to what extent the tax liability of a particular Oil & Gas Royalty Income Class Limited Partner will be increased as a result of the application of the alternative minimum tax rules will depend on the amount of the Oil & Gas Royalty Income Class Limited Partner's income, the sources from which it is derived, and the nature and amounts of any deductions he or she claims.